-In the first video of the last week, we discuss some reasons why this might not always be the case.
-Some superfoods, like kombucha, might be particularly susceptible to contaminations, and were linked to toxicity in a few cases.
+In the first video of the final week, we discuss some reasons why this might not always be the case.
+Some superfoods, like kombucha, might be particularly susceptible to contaminations, and have been linked to toxicity in a few cases.
 Others, like spirulina, were found to be contaminated with specific bacterial toxins, but most manufacturers now explicitly test their product to avoid this problem.

-More in general, food can have interactions with medicines - for instance, because of their high vitamin K content.
-This is, for instance, the case of kale or other green leafed vegetables.
-Omega-3s, too, can interact with medicines.
+In more general cases, food can have interactions with medicines - for instance, because of their high vitamin K content.
+This is the case of kale or other green leafed vegetables.
+Omega-3s can also interact with medicines.

-However, generally speaking, superfoods are not dangerous, especially when included in a varied diet, as “overdosing” on them and ingesting an excessive amount of vitamins or other micronutrients is very unlikely.
+However, generally speaking, superfoods are not dangerous, especially when included in a varied diet.
+The chances of “overdosing” on them and ingesting an excessive amount of vitamins or other micronutrients is very unlikely.

 Lastly: can superfoods be harmful due to their content of bioactive compounds?
 We will discuss this topic in the next steps of this week.